schmidt/nach-vorne.eu/cv.md

 The project was build using a Ruby on Rails backend paired with a Backbone.js based single page app frontend written using CoffeeScript.
-After the first two minimum viable products were build, I focussed on creating a Cordova based hyrbrid mobile app which wraps the web app into a native application environment.
+After the first two minimum viable products were build, I focussed on creating a Cordova based hybrid mobile app which wraps the web app into a native application environment.